KhosrojerdiA/RAG-based-Datasets-for-Adversarial-Rank-Attacks-Against-Neural-Rankers/README.md

 To implement our Retrieval-Augmented Generation (RAG) based adversarial dataset construction, we leveraged Qwen2.5 70B [ 18 ],a state-of-the-art large language model (LLM) optimized for complex language understanding and generation.
 The model was selected due to its strong performance in generating semantically coherent, context-aware adversarial modifications while maintaining fluency and linguistic integrity.
 Below, we outline the key components of our implementation pipeline.

-** Please check prompts folder to see our LLM Prompts **
+** Please check prompts folder to see our LLM Prompts ** ** You can check the datasets using this link: https://drive.google.com/drive/folders/1OBLeeiBYWaYc3ugnPsYMAQiSvO4eOb0l **

 ## Abstract